Musashi-1: Clinical significance

 MSI1 is highly expressed in neural progenitor cells and is required for normal development of the brain.
 A mutation in these gene is responsible for autosomal recessive primary microcephaly.
 MSI1 also interacts with the Zika virus genome and may explain why these cells are highly susceptible to Zika virus infection.

+Name

+The musashi (msi) mutant of Drosophila melanogaster, in which a homolog of the human MSI1 gene was discovered first, is characterized by formation of macrochaetes with double shafts.
+For this reason, the mutant and the corresponding gene and protein were named after Miyamoto Musashi who developed a double-bladed style of swordsmanship.